swagger-api/swagger-ui/README.md

 ### Plugins

 #### Topbar plugin
 Topbar plugin enables top bar with input for spec path and explore button or a dropdown if `urls` is used.
-When using the dropdown, a query parameter `name` can be passed to select that API.
 By default the plugin is enabled, and to disable it you need to remove Topbar plugin from presets in `src/standalone/index.js`:

 ```
 let preset = [